Valagamba: Services

 The king built Abhayagiri Dagaba and a stupa, which has a height of about 70 m.
 The Abhayagiri temple became one of the three main Buddhist institutions in the country.
 He converted the caves he was hiding in to a temple.
 This temple is known as the Dambulla Rock Temple.
 King Valagamba also built several other temples.
-The Tripitaka, which had been handed down orally by the Bhikkhu order, was recorded on palm leaves in the Aluvihara Temple, Matale during the Fourth Buddhist Council.
+The Tripitaka, which had been handed down orally by the Bhikkhu order, was recorded on books made of palm leaf paper in the Aluvihara Temple, Matale during the Fourth Buddhist Council.

 Religious conflict

 The Abayagiri Stupa was offered to Kuppikala Mahatissa Thero by the king to show his gratitude.
 This was the first time a temple was offered privately to a monk and it caused the first conflict between the Sangha when 500 Bhikkus decided to leave Mahavihara and join Abayagiriya where they created another sect.
 This is the first schism in Buddhism in Sri Lanka.

 There is a major discrepancy between the sources which cite the death of Valagamba of Anuradhapura as occurring in 77 BC and his patronization of the effort to commit the Buddhist oral traditions to writing in the period 29 to 17 BC as cited by Norman.

 The Dipavamsa states that during the reign of Valagamba (Vattagamani Abhaya) (29–17 BC) the monks who had previously remembered the Tipitaka and its commentary orally now wrote them down in books, because of the threat posed by famine, war, and the growing power of the newly established Abhayagiri vihara, which enjoyed the king's favour.
 The Mahavamsa also refers briefly to the writing down of the canon and the commentaries at this time.

 This chronology which places Vattagamani's second reign in 29–17 BC was originally devised in 1912 by Wilhelm Geiger in the preface to his translation of the Mahavamsa.
 This 1912 chronology does not agree with date assignments calculated by later researchers into Sinhalese history.